wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/publish-share-chatbot.md

 ## Task 1: Publish your bot and add it to the Team

-1. Now that you have finished editing and testing your bot, you are ready to publish it and test or use it yourself in Teams.
+1. Now that you have finished editing and testing your bot, you're ready to publish it and test or use it yourself in Teams.
 Return to your Power Virtual Agents app via the left-hand navigation bar and open your chatbot for editing.
 Select the **Publish** icon in the left-hand Power Virtual Agents navigation menu.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting publish icon in left navigation menu.](../media/publish-icon.png)](../media/publish-icon.png#lightbox)

-2. Select the **Publish** button (and then confirm by selecting on the Publish button in the pop up prompt asking if you want to Publish latest content).
+2. Select the **Publish** button (and then confirm by selecting on the Publish button in the pop-up prompt asking if you want to Publish latest content).

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting pubish button.](../media/publish-button.png)](../media/publish-button.png#lightbox)

-3. When your bot is published, you will see a confirmation message.
+3. When your bot is published, you'll see a confirmation message.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to edit details of Bot preview.](../media/edit-details.png)](../media/edit-details.png#lightbox)